Werklund Student Undergraduate Research

 Apply

-Werklund Students can apply to both the PURE Program as well as the Werklund Undergraduate Research Award, and are highly encouraged to apply to both (yes, this is two separate applications)!
-While only one award can be accepted, applying to both will increase your chances.
+Students can apply to both the Honours program and research awards.
+Additionally, students can apply to both PURE and the Werklund Undergraduate Research Award, and are highly encouraged to apply to both!
+Applying to both will increase your chances of winning an award.

 Past research award winners